Time Warp Trio: Broadcast

 Time Warp Trio aired on Discovery Kids and premiered in the United States on July 9, 2005.
 The final episode aired on July 15, 2006.
 It also aired as part of a three-hour Discovery Kids block on NBC until September 2, 2006.
 After the series ended, reruns aired on The Hub until June 27, 2011.

 It also aired on TVOKids in Canada, CBBC in the United Kingdom and Ireland, Cartoon Network in Australia and New Zealand, and HBO Family & Cartoon Network in Southeast Asia.
-It also aired on Jetix (later Disney XD) in India.
 It was also dubbed into Hebrew under the title "מלכודת הזמן" and aired on Logi and Arutz HaYeladim, the series was also aired in South Korea on EBS under the name "시간 여행 삼총사" with Korean subtitles.
 It also aired in Portugal on RTP2 (formerly 2), where it was dubbed into Portuguese under the title "Trio no Tempo", it also aired in Italy on DeA Kids.

 Even though it was produced by PBS station WGBH, Time Warp Trio was not broadcast on PBS in the United States.
-However, the show is distributed internationally through PBS International and airs on PBS Kids in Africa.
+However, the show is distributed internationally through PBS International and aired on PBS Kids in Africa.